Graham · North-West Highlands

 Meall a' Chaorainn — common questions

-- Meall a' Chaorainn is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 474m of ascent and takes most walkers 3-6 hours.
+- Meall a' Chaorainn carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 474m of ascent and a 3-6 hour day on the standard route.
 Terrain: Heather moor and peat hags on the approach with deer trods linking the drier patches.

-- Where do I park for Meall a' Chaorainn?
+- Where should I park to climb Meall a' Chaorainn?

 - Standard parking is at NH348833 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Meall a' Chaorainn?
+- When should I climb Meall a' Chaorainn?

 - The standard good-weather months for Meall a' Chaorainn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.